Third railway operator will test ATO in Netherlands

 Dutch national railway operator Nederlandse Spoorwegen (NS) intends to test Automatic Train Operation (ATO) by the year’s end.
 It will become the third company to perform the ATO trials in the Netherlands.
 Two other operators, Rotterdam Rail Feeding and Arriva, have already done it earlier.

 NS will examine the second grade of the ATO technology, also known as GoA2.
-It requires the presence of a train driver in a cabin and its intervention in case of disruption.
+It requires the presence of a train driver in a cabin and his intervention in case of disruption.
 At the same time, the train departure, stopping and journey will be carried out automatically.
 To this end, the railway company will use its electric train of the Sprinter New Generation (SNG) type.
 The latter will run on the line between Lelystad and Zwolle without passengers.
 NS will test the ATO technology in a partnership with the rail infrastructure manager ProRail and the Ministry of Infrastructure and Water Management of the Netherlands.

 It was December 2018 when the first ATO tests were performed in the Netherlands.
 They were carried out on the Betuweroute, the freight dedicated line that runs from the border with Germany to port of Rotterdam.
 To examine the technology, the locomotive of the Dutch rail freight operator Rotterdam Rail Feeding was used.
 The Betuweroute tests were also dedicated to GoA2 and were carried together with ProRail and Alstom.